leoniesmits/fe3-assessment-3/readme.md

         return pC;
     }
 ```
-Finally, map the snetiments from the code as an array and write a function to put the sentiments as type.
+Finally, map the sentiments from the code as an object and write a function to put the sentiments as type.
 By using d3.sum to specify you need the value extracted from the sentiments.
 This is for example negative:1 neutral:4.
 First return this value and then return the type of sentiment in the data.
 ```javascript
     var updatePC = ['negative','neutral','positive']
         .map(function(d) {